FC Dynamo Kyiv

 Soon after its founding in 1927, Dynamo started competing in what used to be called the Championship of the Ukrainian SSR, winning the title twice before WWII broke out.
 During the war and Ukraine's occupation by the Nazis, many Dynamo players joined a team under the name Start, and played a series of matches against (but not exclusively) teams that consisted of German soldiers, and others coming from countries that were Germany's allies.
 Start went on to awe everyone with their football and results, but tragically, most of Dynamo's players were killed before the war was over.

 In 1954, the club celebrated its first national title, winning the Soviet Cup.
 It was in the sixties though that Dynamo took the Soviet Union by storm.
-Their first ever Championship title in 1961 proved to be a warning shot.
-Five years later, in 1966, they announced themselves as USSR's new mega-power, winning the first of three consecutive Championship titles.
+Their first ever Championship title in 1961, under the management of Vyacheslav Solovyov, proved to be a warning shot.
+Five years later, under the famous coach Victor Maslow, they announced themselves as USSR's new mega-power, winning the first of three consecutive Championship titles.
+The team was not known for a crowd-pleasing style, however, instead being noted for destructive tactics and physical fitness as a product of Maslow's zonal marking.

 In the next two and a half decades, until Soviet Union's dissolution, Dynamo amazingly won half the titles, surpassing their biggest rival in Soviet times, Spartak Moscow, and having enjoyed along the way some major successes at international level, winning UEFA's Cup Winners' Cup twice, in 1975 and 1986, UEFA's Super Cup in 1975, and also reaching the semifinals of the then-called European Cup, the predecessor of today's UEFA Champions League.